- 3/4 cup chicken broth

 - Dash cayenne pepper

-- In a large bowl, combine the broth, soy sauce, 1/2 cup sugar, vinegar, olive oil and garlic.
+- If necessary, remove thin membrane from ribs and discard.
+Combine broth, soy sauce, 1/2 cup sugar, vinegar, olive oil and garlic.
 Place ribs in a shallow baking dish; pour two-thirds of the marinade over ribs.
 Turn to coat; refrigerate overnight, turning occasionally.
 Cover and refrigerate remaining marinade.

 - Drain and discard marinade from ribs.
-In a small bowl, combine the remaining sugar, salt and seasonings; rub over both sides of ribs.
+Combine remaining sugar, salt and seasonings; rub over both sides of ribs.

-- Grill ribs, covered, on an oiled rack over medium heat for 20 minutes on each side.
+- Grill ribs, covered, on an oiled rack over indirect medium heat for 30 minutes on each side.

 - Baste with reserved marinade, or if desired, barbecue sauce.
-Cook 20-40 minutes longer or until a thermometer reads 160° and pork is tender, turning and basting occasionally.
+Move ribs to direct medium heat and cook 20-40 minutes longer or until pork is tender, turning and basting occasionally.
 Yield: 6 servings.

 Reviews forMarinated Baby Back Ribs